roman-milk/roman-milk.github.io/holly-grows-up.md

  I stopped the motion, with just a little of my rod inside of her, afraid that if I pulled out, I'd never get back inside again.
 I leaned down and kissed her warmly then passionately.
 I tried to fuck her then, her attention distracted, but when I pushed harder, I felt her grimace and had to stop.

  I had an idea that might change things.
 I pulled out of her, against her wishes, then rolled over onto my back, my raging hard-on sticking straight up.
 I reached to the end-table and got another good bit of the lube and lathered up my cock, while she watched.
-Report_Story #2